kastproductions/art-website-with-cms/content/portfolio/2-chapel-of-st-jonas-auksaburnis-at-the-vdu-academy-of-education-vilnius.md

 ---
-title: 2 - Chapel of St. Jonas Auksaburnis at the VDU Academy of Education, Vilnius
+title: 2 - Chapel of St. Jonas Auksaburnis at the VDU Academy of Education, Vilnius, Lithuania
 description: "1"
 images:
   - alt: 2 - Chapel of St. Jonas Auksaburnis at the VDU Academy of Education,